SvenGroot/WslManagementPS/docs/Get-WslVersion.md

 but a number that indicates whether WSL1 or WSL2 is used by default for newly registered distributions.

-If WSL is not installed from the Microsoft store, and the inbox version of WSL is used, all the versions will be `$null`, except for the Windows version and DefaultDistroVersion.
+If WSL is not installed from the Microsoft Store, and the inbox version of WSL is used, all the versions will be null, except for the `Windows` version and `DefaultDistroVersion`.

 This cmdlet wraps the functionality of `wsl.exe --version`.